Guns N’ Roses Videos, Ranked Worst to Best

 There are also clips of "My Michelle" and "Mr. Brownstone" from the same gig that are well worth checking out, too.

 While the video for the alternate version of "Don't Cry" is simply footage of GNR playing, this clip is much more complicated.
 One scene, where Rose and actress Stephanie Seymour fight over a gun, seems to allude to a real-life event involving his then-wife Erin Everly.

 "Paradise City," with its catchy guitar riffs and sing-along vocals, is amped up even further with a video shot mainly at Giants Stadium during a huge concert.
 (For something completely different, check out this crazy version from crooner Pat Boone.)

-Guns N' Roses have released quite a few extra-long songs, but none of them found the popularity of “November Rain."
+Guns N' Roses have released quite a few extra-long songs, but none of them was as popular as "November Rain."
 That surge of interest was no doubt bolstered by the video, which reportedly cost $1 million to shoot.

 After the astronomical expense of the video for "November Rain," "Garden of Eden" seems refreshingly homemade.
 It was shot with just one camera, two spotlights, and no edits.
 Careful not to stare at Axl for the entire video, or you might start feeling dizzy.

 This clip for the longest track from Use Your Illusion II has everything: a troubled relationship, a police raid and even dolphins, which appear just in time to save a drowning Axl Rose.
-Oh, and there’s a bajillion guitar solos.
 What better reason for this to top our list of Guns N' Roses Music Videos Ranked Worst to Best?